suchsoak/Powershell_script/README.md

 |_|  \___/  \_/\_/ \___||_|        /__/\__||_|  |_||_|    \__|

             Github: https://github.com/schsoak
-            v:1.0.0
+            v:1.0.1
             BY: ~#M?x

-            [1] Wsl             [2] Firewall rules
+    [1] Wsl             [2] Firewall rules [5] NetReset
-            [3] Browser Install [4] Drive Reset
+    [3] Browser Install [4] Drive Reset    [6] Disk Verification
 ```

 # Scripts

-At the moment we have 4 scripts each with a function, as time goes by I will be adding more scripts.
+At the moment we have 6 scripts each with a function, as time goes by I will be adding more scripts.

 The documentation: